PieterjanMontens/ada_socketsrv/README.md

 # ada_socketsrv
 *work in progress*

-Very simple ADA Http/socket server, so I can explore what makes a web server tick.
+Very simple ADA Http/socket server, a nice exercise to get to know a new language.

 ## Why Ada ?
  * Robustness